LagazoLabs/Projects/To-Do-List Manager/README.md

 ## Development Environment
 ### C++
 The C++ language is an object-oriented language that is used for embedded and application development.
 It is based on the C language.
 C++ requires the use of a compiler and linker, which are operating system– and processor-specific.
 C++ includes the Standard Template Library (STL), which provides support for data structures and threading.
+#### Vector Library
+The vector library in C++ adds what is known as vectors.
+Vectors are simmilar to arrays, however, unlike arrays, vectors are more flexible and do not have a fixed size.
+This makes values in these vectors easier to acesss and modify.
+For this program, this library is used due to the limitations that standard arrays in C++ have.
 ### Visual Studio 2022
 Visual Studio is an integrated development environment developed by Microsoft.
-It is used to develop computer programs including websites, web apps, web services and mobile apps.
+It is used to develop computer programs including websites, web apps, web services, and mobile apps.

 ## Useful Websites
 - [w3 C++ Tutorial](https://www.w3schools.com/cpp/)